ntwalibas/contracts/README.md

 Internally, Contracts uses internally [dissect](https://github.com/jakubledl/dissect) for properly evaluating boolean expressions.

 ## Next
-1. Write unit tests,
+1. Strive for full test coverage,
 2. Write more predicates and computations,
 3. Replace the boolean expression parser by a small recursive descent parser to eliminate the dependency on dissect,
-4. Improve on the overall architecture.
+4. Find a way to reply less on `__call`.

-At the moment, I'm trying to stabilize the API and write unit tests for the existing code.
-Once that's done, contributions are welcome!
+Contributions are welcome.
+Send a pull request if you have something to add.
+Tests are especially welcome!